 These compounds release cyanide when they come into contact with stomach acids, and cyanide is poisonous to deer.
 So, if a deer were to eat a cherry, it would likely die from cyanide poisoning.

-Deer enjoy a variety of fruits, including apples, pears, plums, grapes, and berries.
+Deers enjoy a variety of fruits, including apples, pears, plums, grapes, and berries.
 They will also eat acorns and other nuts.
-In the winter, when other food sources are scarce, deer will eat twigs, bark, and leaves.
+When other food sources are scarce in the winter, deer will eat twigs, bark, and leaves.

 Will deer eat weeping cherry?